Are you trying to fix your WordPress website not updating right away?

 Step 2.
 Clear WordPress Cache for Your Website

-If you are using WP Rocket on your website, then simply go to the Settings » WP Rocket page and click on the ‘Clear Cache’ button under the dashboard tab.
+If you are using WP Rocket on your website, then simply go to the Settings » WP Rocket page and click on the ‘Clear Cache’ button in the dashboard.

-Take your mouse over and you’ll see the option to ‘Purge All’ cache.
+If you hover your mouse over ‘Caching’, you’ll see the option to ‘Purge All’.
 This will delete all cached files from your website.

 SiteGround is another top WordPress hosting company that offers its own built-in caching system.

-You can manage SiteGround cache by installing and activating the SG Optimizer plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+You can manage the SiteGround cache by installing and activating the Speed Optimizer plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, you need to click on the Purge SG Cache button in the WordPress admin toolbar.

-This will clear up SiteGround cache for your website.
+This will clear up the SiteGround cache for your website.

 For more hosting companies and caching plugins, see our complete guide on how to clear WordPress cache.

-We hope this article helped you fix WordPress website not updating right away issue.
-You may also want check out our guide on the most common WordPress errors and how to fix them.
+We hope this article helped you fix the issue of the WordPress website not updating immediately.
+You may also want to check out our guide on the most common WordPress errors and how to fix them or how to update your WordPress website correctly.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.